 To qualify for this global event, each finalist has had to win their own country competition, a superb achievement in itself.

-At the global event in June 2018, over a two day period, technicians will be tested on all aspects of their job including,
+The global event is run over a two day period and technicians are tested on all aspects of their job including,

 - How to repair and replace a windscreen